japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaOffsetRangeLimit.md

 * <<spark-sql-streaming-KafkaSource.md#, KafkaSource>> is created (with the <<spark-sql-streaming-KafkaRelation.md#startingOffsets, starting offsets>>)

-* `KafkaSourceProvider` is requested to <<spark-sql-streaming-KafkaSourceProvider.md#getKafkaOffsetRangeLimit, convert configuration options to KafkaOffsetRangeLimits>>
+* `KafkaSourceProvider` is requested to [convert configuration options to KafkaOffsetRangeLimits](kafka/KafkaSourceProvider.md#getKafkaOffsetRangeLimit)